Have questions about First Steps Recovery? We're here to help.

 Addressing these areas can dramatically improve the success rate of recovery.
 Staying clean and sober when you are feeling healthy, energetic, and positive is much easier than when you are feeling sick, fatigued, and depressed.

+There are ways to speed up this process, starting with optimum nutrition.
 Nutrition can play a huge part in the success of recovery.
-Maintaining a healthy weight, and getting the proper amount of vitamins, minerals, and proteins are all essential to repairing the damage done by drugs and alcohol.
+Maintaining a healthy weight and getting the proper amount of vitamins, minerals, and proteins are all essential to repairing the damage done by drug use.

 If you or a loved one is struggling with addiction, help is a phone call away.
 First Steps can help you overcome addiction with a personalized treatment program that works for you.
-Call 1-844-BIG-STEP today to get started.
+Call us today to get started.

 From our certified therapists and nurses to our emotional support animal "Cooper", our entire team is dedicated to the health and success of our clients throughout our program and beyond.